Geographical regions of South Carolina

 The Geographical Regions of South Carolina refers to the three major geographical regions of South Carolina: the Appalachian Mountains in the west, the central Piedmont region, and the eastern Atlantic Coastal Plain.
-The largest region in the state is the Piedmont (United States) located between the Mountains and the Carolina Sandhills, while the smallest in region in the state is the Mountains also known as the Blue Ridge Range.
+The largest region in the state is the Piedmont, located between the Mountains and the Carolina Sandhills, while the smallest in region in the state is the Mountains, which are part of the Blue Ridge Mountains.

-Mountains
+Blue Ridge Mountains

-The Mountains of South Carolina refers to the Blue Ridge Mountains, a province of the larger Appalachian Mountain Chain, that stretches from Maine to Alabama, is the smallest geographical region in the whole state.
+The Mountains of South Carolina refers to the Blue Ridge Mountains, a province of the larger Appalachian Mountains, that stretches from Maine to Alabama.
+It is the smallest geographical region in the whole state.
 In South Carolina, this regions consists mostly of igneous and metamorphic rocks of Precambrian age.
-The highest point in the South Carolina mountains is Sassafras Mountain rising at an elevation of around 3,533 ft (1,078 m).
-There are also three major parks located in this area, Table Rock State Park, Caesars Head State Park, and Oconee State Park.
-The only cities located in this region are Walhalla and Landrum as well as many other small towns.
-Along with the major parks, there are also a few popular tourist attractions, including the Chattooga River, Sumter National Forest, Lake Jocassee and the Cherokee Parkway.
+The highest point in the South Carolina mountains is Sassafras Mountain, at an elevation of around 3,533 ft (1,078 m), which is located on the border with North Carolina.
+Other major peaks include Pinnacle Mountain, the tallest mountain completely in South Carolina, and Table Rock.
+The eastern continental divide follows a short section of the South Carolina-North Carolina border.There are several major parks located in this area, including Table Rock State Park, Caesars Head State Park and Jones Gap State Park, which form the Mountain Bridge Wilderness Area, and Oconee State Park.
+No major cities or towns are located in the mountains, however several small towns are located at the base of the mountains, such as Walhalla, Landrum, and Pickens.
+Along with the major parks, there are also a few popular tourist attractions, including the Chattooga River, Sumter National Forest, Lake Jocassee and the Cherokee Foothills Scenic Parkway.
+Further south, Paris Mountain, a monadnock separated from the main part of the Blue Ridge Mountains, is located just north of Greenville and home to Paris Mountain State Park.

 Piedmont

 The largest region in the state is the Piedmont (United States).
 In South Carolina, this region consists mostly of igneous and metamorphic rocks of Paleozoic age.
 The eastern boundary of the Piedmont is the Fall Line.
+Several cities are located in the Piedmont, such as Greenville, Spartanburg, Rock Hill, and Greenwood.
+On the eastern boundary of the Piedmont is the Fall Line, which is where the hilly Piedmont abruptly ends at the flat coastal plain.
+Columbia, the capital of South Carolina, is located where the Broad River, which meets the Saluda River to become the Congaree River, goes over the Fall Line.